MONTANA’S FSSAC BYLAWS

 The name of the organization shall be the Montana Family Support Services Advisory Council.

-The Montana Family Support Services Advisory Council is Montana’s Interagency Coordinating Council (ICC) and exists by the Executive Order of the Governor of the State of Montana through the authority of Public Law 108-446, The Individuals with Disabilities Education Act (IDEA) Amendments of 2004.
+The Montana Family Support Services Advisory Council is Montana’s Interagency Coordinating Council (ICC) and exists by the Executive Order of the Governor of the State of Montana through the authority of Public Law 108-446, The Individuals with Disabilities Education Act (IDEA) Amendments of 2004 and 2011.

 ARTICLE II – PURPOSE